Which Plastics Are Safe For Gardening?

 Plastic marked with a 3 is made of Polyvinyl Chloride, better known as PVC.
 One of the more commonly known types of plastic, PVC shows up in plastic pipes, irrigation, salad dressing bottles, and liquid detergent containers.

-Many PVC products contain chemicals known as phthalates, which essentially help the PVC be more durable, flexible, etc. – all of the qualities we associate with plastic.
+Many PVC products contain chemicals known as phthalates, which essentially help the PVC be more durable and flexible, giving it all of the qualities we associate with plastic.

-While this is great for making PVC a quality building material, phthalates are not the best for us humans.
-In fact, most of us have some small concentrations of phthalates in our urine, though the CDC believes that our diet is the reason for most of the phthalates in our bodies.
+While this makes PVC a quality building material, phthalates are not the best for us humans.
+In fact, most of us have some small concentrations of phthalates in our urine, though the CDC believes that our diet accounts for most of the phthalates in our bodies.

 For this reason, try to stay away from PVC setups in your gardens.
-I know it’s attractive to have a cheap PVC garden, but you may want to choose an alternative plastic.
-If you’re using it just to support a cold frame or a fabric raised bed, that’s fine* — but I’d hesitate to use PVC extensively throughout the garden.
+I know it’s attractive to build a cheap PVC garden, but you may want to choose an alternative plastic.
+If you’re using it just to support a cold frame or a fabric raised bed, that’s fine, but I’d hesitate to use PVC extensively throughout the garden.

-*Note: not all type 3 plastics use phthalates as a plasticizer, so you may be OK using some PVC products – but be sure you know that phthalates weren’t used before you make the decision to buy.
+Note: not all type 3 plastics use phthalates as a plasticizer, so you may be okay using some PVC products.
+Just be sure you know that phthalates weren’t used before you decide to buy.

 Plastic Type 4 – LDPE